7 Best Strat Pickups (2023) That Enhance Tone

 This set of active pickups offers a strat tone without the hum and comes preloaded in a white pickguard for easy installation.
 If you want a single coil sound but what to do away with the noise, this is a good option.

 Fishman designed these pickups to offer two different voices, selectable via a push-pull mechanism on the tone knobs.
-In other words, each pickup features a classic single-coil sound, as well as a beefier hot texas type of tone.
+In other words, each pickup features a classic single-coil sound and a beefier hot Texas type of tone.

-We started our tests in position one clean.
-We got that unmistakable strat sound that we all know.
-We then pulled the tone knob and got a more muscular tone commonly associated with overwound pickups, but without losing those pronounced strat high frequencies.
+We started our tests in position one clean, giving us that unmistakable Strat sound we all know.
+We then pulled the tone knob and got a more muscular tone commonly associated with overwound pickups, but without losing those pronounced Strat high frequencies.

-We tried out all five positions in clean.
-At each one, we got that classic strat tone but none of the hum.
+All five positions were tested in clean.
+At each one, we got that classic Strat tone but none of the hum.
 The same was true when we engaged voice 2 by pulling on the tone knob: no hum on an overwound tone.

 Moving on, we added some distortion to test out these pickups.
 Position 2 provided a really killer sound for blues, especially with voice two engaged.
 We got plenty of sustain, a balanced voice, and great responsiveness, but no hum.

-This set of pickups sounds really good and gives you options, all of this without hum.
-However, you have to deal with a battery pack and make sure it is charged, or a 9 v battery.
+This set of pickups sounds really good and gives you options, without all the hum.
+However, you have to deal with making sure a battery pack is charged or keep a spare 9-volt battery handy.

-Verdict: The Fishman Fluence Loaded Pickguard gives you the option of having classic strat sound as well as a modern overwound tone.
+Verdict: The Fishman Fluence Loaded Pickguard gives you classic Strat sound with a modern overwound tone.
 This active pickup set sounds great and operates via a battery pack or 9-volt battery.

-The most common type of pickups for strat are single coils in all three positions, also known as SSS configuration.
-However, humbuckers have also become popular in the last 40 years, especially in SSH configuration.
+The most common type of pickups for Strat are single coils in all three positions, known as SSS configuration.
+However, humbuckers in strats have also become popular over the last 40 years, especially in SSH configuration.
 Here, a humbucker pickup is placed in the bridge position, while both the middle and neck position feature single coils.

 Another type of configuration is HHH.
-Albeit not as common, this configuration has gained popularity among players of more aggressive styles of music like metal.
-Let’s see what the true difference between a single-coil and a humbucker is.
+While not as common, this configuration has gained popularity among players of more aggressive styles of music like metal.
+Let’s see what the true difference between a single coil and a humbucker is.

 Single Coils

 Stratocasters were originally designed with single-coil pickups on all three positions or SSS configuration.
-These were invented in the late 20s and later perfected by groundbreaking visionaries like Leo Fender and Seth Lover.
+These were invented in the late ’20s and were later perfected by groundbreaking visionaries like Leo Fender and Seth Lover.

 These types of pickups are designed with thousands of copper windings around a single coil.
 Their construction features individual magnets corresponding to each string or a single bar magnet that covers all six strings.